Greenland (film): Production

+Development

 In May 2018, Chris Evans joined the cast of the film, with Neill Blomkamp directing from a screenplay by Chris Sparling.
 In February 2019, it was announced Blomkamp would no longer direct the film.
 That same month, Ric Roman Waugh joined the project as director, with Gerard Butler being added to the cast of the film, replacing Blomkamp and Evans respectively, with Butler producing under his G-Base banner.
 In June 2019, Morena Baccarin joined the cast of the film.
 In July 2019, Scott Glenn, Andrew Bachelor and Roger Dale Floyd also joined, as did David Denman, in August.

+Filming

 Principal photography began in June 2019 and wrapped up on August 16 of the same year in Atlanta.

+Music

 David Buckley, who previously worked with Waugh on Angel Has Fallen, composed the film's score.

 Release

 In March 2019, STX Entertainment acquired distribution rights to the film.
 It was originally scheduled to be theatrically released on June 12, 2020, but was delayed to July 30, 2020, and then August 14, 2020, due to the COVID-19 pandemic.
 Its domestic release was again delayed on July 24, moving to September 25, 2020.
 The film's release schedule includes Belgium (July 29), France (August 5), and Scandinavia (August 12).
 On September 14, it was announced the film's American release has been delayed again, this time to sometime later in 2020.

 On September 30, the studio announced the film would be skipping theaters and going to be available to buy via video on demand on October 13, before being made available to rent on October 27.
-The following day, the studio announced the film had its U.S. pay TV and streaming rights sold to HBO for $20–30 million, who will release it in early 2021 and have it stream on HBO Max and Amazon Prime for the United Kingdom, Canada, and Australia releases.
+The following day, the studio announced the film had its U.S. pay TV and streaming rights sold to HBO for $20–30 million, who would release it in early 2021 and have it stream on HBO Max and Amazon Prime for the United Kingdom, Canada, and Australia releases.
 It was later reported the VOD release date had been pushed to December 18.
 The studio spent an estimated $10 million promoting the film domestically.